rawatsudhir1/AzureSynapseDWH/README.md

 # Azure Synapse Analytics (Data Warehouse)

-Over years I work on Azure data platform and I saw data services grows exponentially.
-The reasons are growth, new business requirement, limitation and challenges.
+Over years I worked on Azure data platform and I saw data services grows exponentially.
+The reasons are new business requirement, limitation, reduce time to market and challenges.
 There are many data services from storing csv files, tabular data, nosql data, graph data, column store, key-value etc. which helps different business to choose which is best for them.
-On Azure there are many other service for data orchestration, processing, AI and presenting the data.
+On Azure there are many other services for data orchestration, processing, AI and presenting the data.
 If dig further on any of the terminology one can find too many options.
 Sometime it confuses user but i feel you choose what's best for the problem and skill set organization have.
 Azure provide all and covers different persona in any organization.

 Last year, Microsoft bought more capabilities to Azure SQL Data warehouse and named it as Azure synapse analytics.
 As of today (day I am writing this blog) it's under private preview.
 It's a limitless analytic services which bring data warehousing and big data analytic  capabilities together.
 It's beyond just seperating storage and compute.

-The one feature I like most about Azure synapse is to provide one interface to design end-end data life cycle.
+However there are still some concerns from organizations before moving to production.

 # Why

-Any organization who is ready to spin Azure service always curious of
+Any organization who is ready to spin Azure service always curious of performance, load, security etc. The story is no different with Data.
+With Azure Synapse DWH organization want to make sure they choose right skus and design to benefit customer and themselves.
+Any organization can come up with following questions

     1) Are we choosing right sku for current and future workload?
     2) Are we utilizing the resources well?